Abstract: Designing satellite constellation systems involves complex

 of L2D engagements, aiming to maximize debris remediation capacity.
 Given

-the computational intractability of the CLSP, a decomposition strategy is
+the computational intractability of the CLSP, a decomposition strategy

-further explores the impact of varying the number and distribution of laser
+A sensitivity analysis further explores the impact of varying the number

-platforms on debris remediation capacity, offering insights into optimizing
+and distribution of laser platforms on debris remediation capacity, offering

-the performance of space-based laser constellations.
+insights into optimizing the performance of space-based laser constellations.

 @article{WilliamsRogers2025,